SpringCare/actions/src/pull_request_approved/README.md

-# Spring Health Changes Requested Action
+# Spring Health Pull Request Approved Action

 ### Features
 1. Slacks PR author when a PR has been approved